kairok/Python-work/README.md

-# Crawler  Python 2.7 Celery.
-Parser Sites shops for shedule
+# Crawler  Python 2.7 Celery Redis.
+this spider parses the sites of shops on schedule